JingbiaoMei/RGCL/Readme.md

 ### December 2025 Update - Support for Latest Models

 **LLaMA-Factory Ver2025.12** is now available with support for the latest models including InternVL-3, Qwen3-VL, and more.
-We provide a ported version of RA-HMD Stage 1 training code compatible with this release.
+We provide a ported version of RA-HMD Stage 1 training code compatible with this release as a separate submodule.

 #### Installation